NathanZaldivar/InstaMail/README.md

-3) under cookies you will see https://instagram.com , click this and copy the cookie labeled session id
+3) under cookies you will see https://instagram.com , click this and copy the cookie labeled sessionid